PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] New team member: Reach out to your onboarding buddy, or any other GitLabber to show you how to do some advanced git tasks locally.
 For example, configure and/or solve a merge conflict.
 1. [ ] New team member: Set-up and familiarize yourself with our apps: [Gmail](https://mail.google.com/), [Google Calendar](https://www.google.com/calendar/), [Slack](https://gitlab.slack.com/messages/general/) and [Google Drive](https://www.google.com/drive/) where you can [download](https://tools.google.com/dlpage/drive/index.html?hl=en) to work offline.
 Be aware your Google Calendar (tied to your GitLab Google account) is internally viewable by default, you might want to [change this](https://support.google.com/calendar/answer/34580?co=GENIE.Platform%3DDesktop&hl=en) in your calendar settings.
 1. [ ] New team member: Take a look at the "Reference Customers" Google doc to familiarize yourself with which customer information should be kept confidential within the company.
 You can find it by logging into your Google Drive account and searching for "Reference Customers".
-1. [ ] Hiring Manager: Set new GitLabbers' project-level permissions as-needed.
+1. [ ] Manager: Set new GitLabbers' project-level permissions as-needed.

 ### FOR ENGINEERING ONLY (Devs, PEs, SEs)

-1. [ ] Hiring Manager: Add new team member to the [gitlab-org](https://gitlab.com/groups/gitlab-org/group_members) group on GitLab.com as a `Developer`.
+1. [ ] Manager: Add new team member to the [gitlab-org](https://gitlab.com/groups/gitlab-org/group_members) group on GitLab.com as a `Developer`.
-1. [ ] Hiring Manager: Add GitLabbers' GitHub.com account to the [gitlabhq organization](https://github.com/orgs/gitlabhq/people) (if applicable)
+1. [ ] Manager: Add GitLabbers' GitHub.com account to the [gitlabhq organization](https://github.com/orgs/gitlabhq/people) (if applicable)
-1. [ ] Hiring Manager: Add team member to the backend group call (if applicable)
+1. [ ] Manager: Add team member to the backend group call (if applicable)
-1. [ ] For Production GitLabbers: Hiring manager: add the [infrastructure onboarding checklist](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/onboard-new-sysadmin.md).
+1. [ ] For Production GitLabbers: Manager: add the [infrastructure onboarding checklist](https://dev.gitlab.org/cookbooks/chef-repo/blob/master/doc/onboard-new-sysadmin.md).
 1. [ ] For Developer GitLabbers: Read the [developer documentation](http://docs.gitlab.com/ce/development/README.html).
-1. [ ] Hiring Manager: Provide access to PagerDuty if applicable.
+1. [ ] Manager: Provide access to PagerDuty if applicable.
-1. [ ] Hiring Manager (For Build Engineers): Add new team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team
+1. [ ] Manager (For Build Engineers): Add new team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team

 #### FOR SUPPORT ENGINEERING ONLY

-1. [ ] Hiring Manager: Open a new [support onboarding boot camp issue](https://gitlab.com/gitlab-com/support/issues) using the support [onboarding checklist](https://about.gitlab.com/handbook/support/onboarding/checklist), and provide the link in a comment below this onboarding checklist.
+1. [ ] Manager: Open a new [support onboarding boot camp issue](https://gitlab.com/gitlab-com/support/issues) using the support [onboarding checklist](https://about.gitlab.com/handbook/support/onboarding/checklist), and provide the link in a comment below this onboarding checklist.
-1. [ ] Hiring Manager: Provide access to hackerone.com
+1. [ ] Manager: Provide access to hackerone.com
 1. [ ] Zendesk:
-   1. [ ] Hiring Manager: [Add new team member](https://support.zendesk.com/hc/en-us/articles/203661986-Adding-end-users-agents-and-administrators#topic_h43_2k2_yg) as an agent in [GitLab ZenDesk](https://gitlab.zendesk.com); you may need to [purchase a new license](https://about.gitlab.com/handbook/support/workflows/zendesk/#adding--removing-agents-in-zendesk)
+   1. [ ] Manager: [Add new team member](https://support.zendesk.com/hc/en-us/articles/203661986-Adding-end-users-agents-and-administrators#topic_h43_2k2_yg) as an agent in [GitLab ZenDesk](https://gitlab.zendesk.com); you may need to [purchase a new license](https://about.gitlab.com/handbook/support/workflows/zendesk/#adding--removing-agents-in-zendesk)
-   1. [ ] Hiring Manager: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
+   1. [ ] Manager: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
 1. [ ] Community Forum:
    1. [ ] New team member: Create new account for the [GitLab community forum](https://forum.gitlab.com/) using the sign in with GitLab option and mention the username used.
-   1. [ ] Hiring Manager: Add the 'moderator' flag to the new team member's user on the [GitLab community forum](https://forum.gitlab.com/).
+   1. [ ] Manager: Add the 'moderator' flag to the new team member's user on the [GitLab community forum](https://forum.gitlab.com/).
-1. [ ] Hiring Manager: Add new team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team
+1. [ ] Manager: Add new team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team
 1. [ ] People Ops: [upgrade new team member's Zoom account](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#make-zoom-pro) to Pro.
 1. [ ] New team member: Register on timezone.io by clicking on the link in the **"Link to Timezone.io Sign-Up"** - You can find this (and other) shared Google Docs by using [`Search for files shared with gitlab.com`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.

 #### FOR COMMUNITY ADVOCATES ONLY

-1. [ ] Hiring Manager: Open a new [support onboarding boot camp issue](https://gitlab.com/gitlab-com/support/issues) using the support [onboarding checklist](https://about.gitlab.com/handbook/support/onboarding/checklist), and provide the link in a comment below this onboarding checklist.
+1. [ ] Manager: Open a new [support onboarding boot camp issue](https://gitlab.com/gitlab-com/support/issues) using the support [onboarding checklist](https://about.gitlab.com/handbook/support/onboarding/checklist), and provide the link in a comment below this onboarding checklist.
 1. [ ] Zendesk:
-   1. [ ] Hiring Manager: [Add new team member](https://support.zendesk.com/hc/en-us/articles/203661986-Adding-end-users-agents-and-administrators#topic_h43_2k2_yg) as an agent in [GitLab ZenDesk](https://gitlab.zendesk.com); you may need to [purchase a new license](https://about.gitlab.com/handbook/support/workflows/zendesk/zendesk_tips.html#adding--removing-agents-in-zendesk)
+   1. [ ] Manager: [Add new team member](https://support.zendesk.com/hc/en-us/articles/203661986-Adding-end-users-agents-and-administrators#topic_h43_2k2_yg) as an agent in [GitLab ZenDesk](https://gitlab.zendesk.com); you may need to [purchase a new license](https://about.gitlab.com/handbook/support/workflows/zendesk/zendesk_tips.html#adding--removing-agents-in-zendesk)
-   1. [ ] Hiring Manager: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
+   1. [ ] Manager: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
 1. [ ] Community Forum:
    1. [ ] New team member: Create new account for the [GitLab community forum](https://forum.gitlab.com/) using the sign in with GitLab option and mention the username used.
-   1. [ ] Hiring Manager: Add new team member to "moderators" group on the [GitLab community forum](https://forum.gitlab.com/).
+   1. [ ] Manager: Add new team member to "moderators" group on the [GitLab community forum](https://forum.gitlab.com/).
 1. [ ] TweetDeck:
-   1. [ ] Hiring Manager: Add team member to [TweetDeck](https://tweetdeck.twitter.com/)
+   1. [ ] Manager: Add team member to [TweetDeck](https://tweetdeck.twitter.com/)
    1. [ ] New team member: Enable "Confirmation Step" for all GitLab accounts to prevent accidental tweeting.
 1. [ ] New team member: View [Support Handbook](https://about.gitlab.com/handbook/support/) since many tools/processes overlap
 1. [ ] New team member: Read through and familiarize yourself with the [Community Advocacy](https://about.gitlab.com/handbook/marketing/developer-relations/community-advocacy/) page
 1. [ ] New team member: Create an account on [Stack Overflow](http://stackoverflow.com/) if you don't already have one.
 Start by answering a few simple questions in an area you're familiar with (a language, web framework, development platform, API, etc.), or in the GitLab tag if you feel comfortable.
 The goal is to get enough "Reputation" and have access to a few more features.
 1. [ ] Disqus:
    1. [ ] New team member: Create a Disqus account, connect it to your `@gitlab.com` Google account.
-   1. [ ] Hiring Manager: Give the user the ability to moderate Disqus comments on the blog.
+   1. [ ] Manager: Give the user the ability to moderate Disqus comments on the blog.
 1. [ ] New team member: Create a [Hacker News](https://news.ycombinator.com/news) account if you don't have one already, make sure to specify in your user bio that you're a Community Advocate at GitLab, Hacker News requires that we be transparent about any conflicts of interest.

 #### FOR UX DESIGNERS, FRONTEND DEVS, AND DESIGNERS ONLY